Bealby/grandpas-pocket-watch-shop/README.md

 ### Scope

-The Website needs to allow users to add products to their basket on a continues basis.
-To then follow through with checkout and payment accordingly, while being notified of each step along the way.
+The Website needs to allow users to add products to their basket on a continues basis while shopping and perusing through the Website.
+To then penultimately follow through to the checkout and payment, while being notified of each step along the way.

 The Website also needs to allow it's superusers to create, edit and delete products to accurately detail and expand the Website's product portfolio.

-The final scope of the website needs to include contact information for users with
+The final scope of the website needs to include contact information for users to send emails with any follow up purchase enquiries.

+Communication options will be expanded further to a Q&A Forum that can be accessed by registered users.

 ### Structure

+The Website's aim, of an e-commerce Website which sells products, needs to be viusabley apparant upon enteting the Website.

 ### Skeleton